Ahoy! The Mayflower Village

 Where is Rotherhithe Village in London?

-A village in South East London may seem an odd concept, but Rotherhithe Village does retain that community feeling.
-As one of our walkers said, “The centre of Rotherhithe really feels like a quiet village – can’t believe it’s so close to the City of London.”
-It’s a mere 20 minute walk along the Thames Path to Tower Bridge.
+A village in South East London with a community feeling.
+As one of our walkers said, “The centre of Rotherhithe Village really feels like a quiet village – can’t believe it’s so close to the City of London.”
+Tower Bridge is just a short stroll away – a few minutes’ walk along the Thames Path.

-Rotherhithe is London SE16 (and parts of SE8).
-It sits on the south bank of the River Thames, neighbouring Bermondsey and the Isle of Dogs.
+Rotherhithe is London SE16 on the south bank of the River Thames, neighbouring Bermondsey and the Isle of Dogs.
 Over the water on the north bank, you’ll find Wapping and Limehouse.
 Rotherhithe is part of the Docklands area, but it’s distinctly different from those glittering business districts like Canary Wharf.

 Rotherhithe School